Dimers in piecewise Temperleyan domains: Introduction

 A dimer covering (or perfect matching) of a graph is a subset of edges that covers every vertex exactly once.
 The dimer model is a random covering of a given graph by dimers.
 We will be interested in uniform random coverings, that is, those chosen from the distribution in which all dimer configurations are equally weighted.

-In this paper, we work with dimers on finite subgraphs (or domains) of the square lattice.
+In this paper, we work with dimers on finite subgraphs (also called domains) of the square lattice.
 Such a dimer covering may be viewed as a random tiling of a domain of the dual lattice by dominos $2\times 1$.
 Thurston introduced the height function of a domino tiling which uniquely assigns integer values to all vertices of the dual lattice.
 Moreover, a domino tiling can be reconstructed from the values of the height function.
 Thus, one can think of a random domino tiling as a random height function on the vertex set of the domain.

 The key question in the dimer model concerns the large-scale behavior of the expectation of the height function and of its fluctuations.
 We are interested in studying the scaling limit of the dimer model on planar graphs as the mesh tends to zero.
 One of the main interesting features lies in the conformal invariance of such scaling limit.
+The scaling limit is conformal invariant if its image under any conformal mapping has the same distribution as an analogous object in the image of the domain.

 For planar graphs, Kasteleyn~\cite{Kast} showed that the partition function of the dimer model can be evaluated as the determinant of a signed adjacency matrix, the {\it Kasteleyn matrix}.
 The local statistics for the uniform measure on dimer configurations can be computed using the inverse Kasteleyn matrix, see~\cite{Klocstat}.
 The latter can be viewed as a two-point function, called the {\it coupling function}~\cite{Kdom}.
 The coupling function is a complex-valued discrete holomorphic function.
 As such, its real and imaginary parts are discrete harmonic, and the study of the local statistics of random tilings can be reduced to the study of the convergence of discrete harmonic functions.